EikeHanel/CS50X/README.md

-# CS50x Projects Hub
+# CS50x Course Hub

-Welcome to my **CS50x Projects Hub**, a portfolio showcasing the projects I’ve completed as part of [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/).
+Welcome to my *CS50x Course Hub*, a collection of my lecture notes and the projects I’ve completed as part of the 2024 [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/).

 To honor the course's academic integrity policy, all projects will be uploaded here after the course deadline of **January 1, 2025**.